diskuv/dk/docs/SPECIFICATION.md

 However, the build system is not:

 - a full package manager.
 Package managers can uninstall packages.
+The only exception is the build system can act as a *Lua* package manager.

 The concepts will be introduced by explaining the four (4) compositions.